Parking on campus

 You can book a seat upto 1 hour

 before you travel.

 The shuttle is running late.
 How can I find out the shuttle’s location or if it has been delayed?

-If the shuttle has not turned up, you can always check the @CampusShuttle twitter page for service updates.
-If there is not any information available on twitter, contact the Transport Team during office hours (Mon-Fri 09.00-17.00), or The King’s Ferry out of office hours and we will advise you of the shuttle’s location.
+If the shuttle has not turned up, you can always check the @CampusShuttle twitter page for service updates and you can also track the Shuttle.
+If there is not any information available, contact the Transport Team during office hours (Mon-Fri 09.00-17.00), or The King’s Ferry out of office hours and we will advise you of the shuttle’s location.